siliconswampio/WIPs/WIPS/wip-1.md

 * Verifies the title accurately describe the content.
 * Check the WIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style.

-If the WIP isn’t ready, the editor will send it back to the author for revision, with specific instructions.
+If the WIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

 #### Once the WIP is ready for the repository, the WIP editor will:
 * Assign an WIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this WIP).